daveontour/opapi/README.md

  - Limit administration tasks to configuration only.
  - Include the tools to test performance and demonstrate capability

+In addition to the main service (opapi.exe) project includes two utility programs:

+- **opapiseeder.exe** This utility is used to seed the serive with demonstration flights and allocation when the servoce is run in Demonstration or Performance Test Mode
+- **webhookclient.exe** The service has the ability to seed change notifications and status updates via a WebHooks implementation.
+This program allows you to run a demonstration webhook client to deomonstate this capability
 ### Built With

 The service is built using the Go ( version 1.20 ) programming language.
 No other runtime software components are require other than the service itself